hindu-comm/mail_stream_advaita-l/2017/06/Without_Shakti_Brahm/20__Praveen_R._Bhat.md

 +++
 [Archive link](https://lists.advaita-vedanta.org/archives/advaita-l/2017-June/045391.html)

-​​
 Namaste Sreenivasa ji,

-There were a couple oversights errors/ typoes​ in my previous mail too.
+There were a couple oversights errors/ typoes in my previous mail too.
 Apologies.

 On Mon, Jun 5, 2017 at 7:39 PM, sreenivasa murthy <narayana145 at yahoo.co.in>